khonsulabs/kempt/README.md

 - Ability to merge maps ([`merge_with()`][merge-with])
-- Entry API that supports owned or borrowed representations, and only uses `ToOwned` when inserting borrowed key into a vacant entry.
+- Entry API that supports owned or borrowed representations, and only uses `ToOwned` when inserting borrowed key into a vacant entry
+- Ability to access fields by index in addition to the key type

 Overall, the `Map` type is very similar to the `BTreeMap` type, except that it utilizes a single storage buffer.
 Because of this simplified storage model, the